w3f/Grants-Program/applications/msai.md

 - Development of backend
 Summary
 - 1- Basic Blockchain parachain build using current available Pallets
-  - Milestone one basic API layer design integration with elements of configur Substrate for new parachain with smart contract facility
+  -  API design specifications (OpenAPI) combined with Substrate features based on Solid Pod encryption api Linked with smart contract facility
   - Integration of Identity validation mechanism : Use pallet-identity or other method of assigning identity signers that provide added value to NFT generated from users health data (As fake data has no value)
-  2- Configuration of Subtrate with a binary data storage layer that preferably distrubuted
+  2- Configuration of Subtrate Off chain worker storage with the extra features needed for secure healthcare
-  - Development of backend mock api service that is extended from the Pallet OFW
-  - Investigating extension of off chain data storage mechanism build into Subtrate OFW.
-  - In this first instance data storage will be assumed to be trusted as long as parachain node operator is trusted (Without additinal complexity)
+  - Documented encryption API
+  - Consensus based on hash of local storage to dedicated storage nodes (similar to SOlid Pod)
-  - NFT smart contract default template-- We will incorporate based on 3- Built in smart contract on the subtrate chain - written in Ink! or other webassembly language that supports NFTs and ERC721 level in addition to ownership authentication:
+  - NFT smart contract default template-- Template contract that will be deployed by default and interfaced with the Off chain worker
-  - Only owners of the NFT will be able to access the encrypted data within using the sidecar service.
-Control encryption to and from the data storage layer.
-  - Built on the model documented in refernce [1]
-  4- Testing on Kusama
+  3- Testing on Kusama
-  - Development of example scripts for interaction with new parachain based on docker files (10000 USD)
+  - Development of example scripts for interaction with new parachain based on docker files
-  - le wallet for the newDevelopment of reference APP based on customisation of Alphawallet or other suitab Polkadot parachain 6 months (50000)

 ### Overview

-- **Total Estimated Duration:** 1.5 years for MVP parachain
+- **Total Estimated Duration:** 0.5 years for MVP parachain
-- **Full-Time Equivalent (FTE):** 3
+- **Full-Time Equivalent (FTE):** 2
 - **Total Costs:** 500 000 of which some will be covered by founders Requested amount in USD for the whole project min 100,000 USD till MVP stage.

-### Milestone 1 Example — Implement basic runtime with Substrate Chain API configured with the features described above
+### Milestone 1 Example — Implement runtime with Substrate Chain API configured with the features described above
 -
 - **Estimated duration:** 3 months
 - **FTE:**  2
-- **Costs:** 30,000 USD
+- **Costs:** 25,000 USD
 #### Part A
 | Number | Deliverable                                 | Specification                                                                                                                                                                                                                                                                                |
 |-------:|---------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|